leonhsieh/Clima/README.md

 You can check a city's current weather and tempurture just typein it's name.

 # Functions and 3rd party liberary I use
-Use openweathermap's api to gain weather data.
+Use https://openweathermap.org api to gain weather data.

 Use Core Location to get current locationi with phone GPS.